nikogura/nikogura.com/IAM-Beyond_AWS.md

         http://169.254.169.254/latest/meta-data/iam/security-credentials/fargle/

+I neved did work out which tools wanted a trailing slash, and which didn't.
+Some simple testing showed that both variants were in play.
+Sometimes, when presented with a fork in the road, you just take it.

-If *something* answers on that IP and path with some AWS looking creds of the proper format, (try it yourself) you're good to go.
+As long as *something* answers on that IP and path with some AWS looking creds of the proper format, (try it yourself) you're good to go.

 So that's it.
 There's just a little service that reaches out to the Service listed [above](#authenticated-sts-service), gets it's information and spits it back in the way the AWS SDK expects it.